-One of the best ways to build backlinks is to earn them. this can be achieved thru value through leveraging information marketing.
+One of the best ways on how to create website backlinks is to earn them. this can be achieved thru value through leveraging information marketing.
 Research your perfect customer and provide the value they are looking for to get started.
 Check out this Dynamite Backlink Guide to get you started!

 Why Are Backlinks Important?